survivejs/maintenance-book/manuscript/code-quality/04-testing.md

 assert(add(1, 1) === 2);
 ```

 If you run `node ./add.test.js`, you shouldn't see any output.
 Try breaking the test or the code to get an assertion error.
-A good test runner is able to pick up the wanted tests and run them like this. [globbing](https://www.npmjs.com/package/glob) is another way.
+A good test runner can pick up the wanted tests and run them like this. [globbing](https://www.npmjs.com/package/glob) is another way.

 People have written a lot of good test runners and frameworks, so you don't have to do this work yourself.
 Particularly [Jest](https://www.npmjs.com/package/jest), [Mocha](https://www.npmjs.com/package/mocha), and [tape](https://www.npmjs.com/package/tape) are decent  starting points.